Tutorial to develop a Spyder plugin#

 INTERVAL = 1000

-# Actual time limits
+# Current time limit

 self.pomodoro_limit = POMODORO_DEFAULT